SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

         question: |
           Why invest in overseas listed shares?
       - answer: >-
-          Snowball doesn’t hold the shares bought by clients and clients’ money is kept in trust accounts which are regulated by the US Securities and Exchange Commission.
-The role of the SEC is to protect investors;
-          maintain fair, orderly, and efficient markets; and facilitate capital formation.
+          Snowball X doesn’t hold the shares bought by clients and clients’ money is kept in trust accounts which are regulated by the US Securities and Exchange Commission.
+The role of the SEC is to protect investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.
 The SEC strives to promote a market environment that is worthy of the public's trust.

           If we decide to cease operations, we would give clients significant notice to sell or get their money out, or to transfer their shares to a different broker.
-        question: What happens if Snowball goes under?
+        question: What happens if Snowball X goes under?
       - answer: >-
           Client funds are held in the name of the client in the Trust Account held by Interactive Brokers and/or an NZ bank.
 Snowball Custodial